cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 to the latest version of the operator**, as each version is released in order to maintain the most secure and stable Postgres environment.

-Cloud Native PostgreSQL currently releases new versions of the operator at least monthly.
+CloudNativePG currently releases new versions of the operator at least monthly.
 If you are unable to apply updates as each version becomes available, we recommend upgrading through each version in sequential order to come current periodically and not skipping versions.

 !!!
 Important
-    In 2022, EDB plans an LTS release for Cloud Native PostgreSQL in environments where frequent online updates are not possible.
+    In 2022, EDB plans an LTS release for CloudNativePG in environments where frequent online updates are not possible.

-The [release notes](release_notes.md) page contains a detailed list of the changes introduced in every released version of Cloud Native PostgreSQL, and it must be read before upgrading to a newer version of the software.
+The [release notes](release_notes.md) page contains a detailed list of the changes introduced in every released version of CloudNativePG, and it must be read before upgrading to a newer version of the software.

 Most versions are directly upgradable and in that case, applying the newer